GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 Copyright and Caveat Emptor!
 ============================

-Copyright ©1991–2019 by P. Wessel, W. H. F. Smith, R. Scharroo, J.
+Copyright ©1991–2019 by the GMT Team (https://www.generic-mapping-tools.org/team.html)
-Luis and F. Wobbe

 The Generic Mapping Tools (GMT) is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser